Remember your parents complaining “Kids these days…” when you were busy playing Mario for hours together on TV?

 You enacted him after every episode.

-You loved the Amar Chitrakatha series.
+You loved the Amar Chitrakatha for its beautiful illustrations.

 Your “well-to-do” friends introduced this to you.
 You got one at the local festival.